Bari Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of countries not on the visa-exempt list must obtain a Schengen visa before travel
+Citizens of countries not on the visa-exempt list need a short-stay Schengen visa (type C).

 Arrival Process